felix-seifert/Sanifill/README.md

 Further analytics can be performed on the sensor data.
 This often required the history of more or all the sensor data.
 The service [database-storage](database-storage) consumes the Kafka messages to store them in a relational database.
 Start the service by navigating to its folder and executing the command `./mvnw quarkus:dev -Dquarkus.http.port=<port>`.

+To analyse the sensor data, the service [analyser](analyser) calculates a moving average of the gradients of the sensor data.
+These averages are then used to get an expected depletion date.
+To let the service consume the channel `sensors` and produce new messages on the channel `sensors-sma`, navigate to the service's folder and execute the command `./mvnw quarkus:dev -Dquarkus.http.port=<port> -Danalyser.sma-values=<number-of-values-for-sma>`.

 ## Used Technology